OKRs vs. KPIs: What we'll explore

 Check out the benefits of OKR software

-Next steps in OKRs vs. KPIs
+Next steps in using OKRs and KPIs

 When comparing OKRs vs. KPIs, it may be easy to disregard their compatibility given their differences in purpose, scope, duration, buildability, and flexibility.
 However, these differences are what make them so compatible.